Circle of Friends – Interview with Marco Minicucci

 Focusing on the Chinese market makes strategic sense for several reasons.
 First, China is one of the world’s leading sources of tourists, and Milan, as a European destination, has much to offer in terms of culture, art, and business.
 The growing demand for European destinations for corporate events and meetings makes the Chinese market particularly attractive.
 As mentioned earlier, we are concentrating our efforts on the MICE sector, with the aim of positioning Milan as the ideal location for corporate events and incentive programs.
 Chinese companies are increasingly seeking unique and high-quality experiences for their events, and we want to be at the center of this development by offering packages that combine our cultural and commercial offerings with the excellence of Milanese hospitality.

-Are you interested in tourism/students/talent from Southwestern China?
+Are you interested in tourists, students and talents from Southwestern China?

 Absolutely.
 Chinese students represent a fundamental part of our international student body, and their numbers continue to grow year after year.
 Currently, China is the country from which Milan welcomes the most international students, accounting for almost 16% of the total.
 We have noticed a strong interest in our universities from students in Southwestern China, and we aim to further strengthen these ties.
 Exchange programs and collaborations between universities are the main ways we attract talent to Milan.

-How can Galilei and Sant’Anna in Chongqing be helpful to your efforts?
+How can Galilei and Sant’Anna in Chongqing be helpful to your business?

 Institutions like Galilei and Sant’Anna in Chongqing can serve as a bridge between Milan and Chongqing for talent, startups, and innovative companies interested in discovering Milan as a European hub.
 Creating joint initiatives with high-level educational institutes like these is beneficial for promoting innovation and facilitating the connection between the needs of the Chinese market and the opportunities that our city has to offer.